-We lease approximately 20,000 square feet in The Woodlands, Texas for our corporate headquarters; this lease expires in 2018.
-In addition, we lease divisional offices in Arizona, Florida, and Georgia.
-We lease approximately 1,800 square feet in Arizona and this lease expires in 2018.
-We lease approximately 6,600 square feet in Florida for a divisional office and an information center, and these leases expire in 2019 and 2017, respectively.
-We lease approximately 1,900 square feet in Georgia and this lease expires in 2019.
-See "Business-Land Acquisition Policies and Development" for a summary of the other property which we owned or controlled as of December 31, 2016.
+We lease approximately 22,000 square feet in The Woodlands, Texas for our corporate headquarters; this lease expires in 2028.
+In addition, to adequately meet the needs of our operations, we lease offices in Arizona, Florida, Georgia, Washington, California, West Virginia, and North Carolina.
+See "Business-Land Acquisition Policies and Development" for a summary of the other property which we owned or controlled as of December 31, 2018.